AHMEDSEID1/printf/README.md

 -----------------------------------0x11.C - PRINTF---------------------------------
 An ALX Group Project In C.
-By Ahmed seid and Momodu Fred Yakubu
+By Momodu Fred Yakubu and Ahmed Seid
-Date: 25th June , 2023.
+Date: 25th June 2023.

 Below, were the tasks given.
-In other for us to solve this project, the questions and processes was divided into two parts.
+In other, for us to solve this project, the questions and processes were divided into two parts.
-The first part was handled by (Ahmed seid) with the creation, and cloning of the repository from github, and providing solutions to the questions from 0 - 7.
+The first part was handled by (Ahmed Seid) with the creation, and cloning of the repository from GitHub, and providing solutions to the questions from 0 - 7.
-Secondly, my partner, Momodu Fred Yakubu git pull the repository from my github platform to attend to the remaining questions; 8 -15, then convert the file using gcc, before git add., commmit, and push. which then, I also git pull into my own machine, to get the task done.
+Secondly, my partner, Momodu Fred Yakubu git pull the repository from my GitHub platform to attend to the remaining questions; 8 -15, then convert the file using gcc, before git add., commit, and push. which then, I also git pull into my own machine, to get the task done.
 Thank you.